niharl/Control-Tower/README.md

 A Pygame replica of the Android/iOS <a href = "https://play.google.com/store/apps/developer?id=Bojan+Skaljac&hl=en_GB&gl=US"> Control Tower </a>game

 ## Set-up
-This version of Tetris runs on Python 3.8 and Pygame 2.0.
+This game runs on Python 3.8 and Pygame 2.0.

 To install Pygame, run the following command in the terminal: